Gustavo A. Chico-Barris

 • In re Acevedo Hernandez, 549 R. 551 (Bankr.
 D.P.R.
 2016) (allowing for direct payments to secured creditors through a Chapter 12 Plan of Reorganization saving the expense of the trustee’s fees).

 • In re Oritz Colon, 2016 LEXIS 2344, 2016 WL 3548821 (Bankr.
 D.P.R.
-2016) (first case in the First Circuit declaring the impossibility of conversion from Chapter 12 to Chapter 11 under Section 1208(e) of the Bankruptcy Code and granting motion to dismiss).
+2016) (case of first impression in the First Circuit declaring the impossibility of conversion from Chapter 12 to Chapter 11 under Section 1208(e) of the Bankruptcy Code and granting motion to dismiss).

 • In re Martinez Santiago, 2015 LEXIS 3438, 2015 WL 5919926 (Bankr.
 D.P.R.
 2015) (conversion of a Chapter 11 to Chapter 7 for substantial or continuing loss and diminution of the estate).